GinaKutz/Module-1/README.md

 -The assignment asked us to correctly label and edit the HTML, CSS and README files.
 - The assignment was to clarify and streamline the HTML and CSS code.

+## Collaboration
+  The code was originally provided with the assignment for Module 1 written by Xandromus.
+I consulted with Megan Schneider from class and Wesley Clements a tutor via zoom to work on this project.